 Promoting better governance arrangements and coordination among local governments is seen as one of the solutions to overcome the challenge of providing key services to citizens under scarce resources across Europe.
 Yet, the empirical literature measuring the impacts of inter-municipal cooperation on local governments’ efficiency is scarce and provides contrasting evidence.
 In this paper we focus on Italy’s inter-municipal authorities (unioni di comuni).
 We exploit a fuzzy Regression Discontinuity Design to estimate their causal effect on the efficiency of member municipalities.

-Income inequality and the spatial concentration of migrants.
-Evidence from the Netherlands.
+Testing the link between migrants' spatial concentration and poverty: new micro-geographical evidence from the Netherlands.
 With M.C.
 Magante and A. Faggian (Gran Sasso Science Institute).

 Hosting to skim.
 Organized crime on the reception of asylum seekers and refugees in Italy.
 With P. Proietti (Gran Sasso Science Institute).